nfrance-conseil/zeplic/README.md

 - Destroy dataset (disable)
 - Create dataset if it does not exist
 - Create a new snapshot with an uuid
+- Send a snapshot or incremental stream via socket TCP (director mode)
 - Snapshots retention policy
+- Destroy a snapshot (director mode)
 - Create a backup snapshot (optional function)
 - Create a clone of last snapshot (optional function)
-- Rollback of last snapshot (optional function)
+- Rollback of snapshot (director mode)
 5. *In development...* Synchronisation between nodes using [Consul by HashiCorp](https://www.consul.io/)
 - ZFS orders (OrderUUID, Action[take_snapshot, send_snapshot, destroy_snapshot], Destination, Snapshot UUID, RollbackIfNeeded, SkipIfRenamed, SkipIfNotWritten)
 6. *In development...* **zeplic** runs as background